isayantan/ProxSkipVIP/README.md

 ## Robust Least Square

-In figure 2 of our work we compare the performance of ProxSkip-GDA-FL (ProxSkip-SGDA-FL) with Local GDA (Local SGDA) and Local EG (Local SEG) for Robust Least Square problems.
-Please the run the code in [RLS_Dataset2.ipynb](RLS_Dataset2.ipynb) to reproduce the plots of Figure 2.
+In figures 2 and 3 of our work we compare the performance of ProxSkip-GDA-FL (ProxSkip-SGDA-FL) with Local GDA (Local SGDA) and Local EG (Local SEG) for Robust Least Square problems.
+Please the run the code in [RLS_Dataset2.ipynb](RLS_Dataset2.ipynb) and [RLS_Dataset1.ipynb](RLS_Dataset1.ipynb) to reproduce the plots of figures 2 and 3 respectively.

 ## ProxSkip-VIP-FL vs ProxSkip-L-SVRGDA-FL